-Unless you have reached your preservation age, your superannuation generally remain preserved and cannot be accessed.
+Unless you have reached your preservation age, your superannuation generally remains preserved and cannot be accessed.

-If you do not need access to funds prior to retirement, you may wish to contribute some of your redundancy payments (after tax have been deducted) as additional contributions into your superannuation.
+If you do not need access to funds prior to retirement, you may wish to contribute some of your redundancy payments (after tax has been deducted) as additional contributions into your superannuation.

 If you were in the employer's superannuation fund you may need to find a new fund to roll your superannuation into.
-It is important to confirm your current level of insurances within your super and ensure this is available in your new fund or can be transferred.
+It is important to confirm your current types and levels of insurance cover within your super fund and ensure this is available in your new fund or can be transferred.